briannemcgrath/PFDA/project/README.md

 ### **Interquartile Range (IQR):**
 - https://en.wikipedia.org/wiki/Interquartile_range (Overview)
 - https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.quantile.html (IQR in pandas)

+## **Future Work:**
+- **Lack of Labeled Fraud Data:** The model currently uses unsupervised anomaly detection techniques (due to lack of labels in the original dataset).
+Future work could involve incorporating labeld fraud data to train a predictive model.
+- **Feature enhancement**: Further exploration of additional features could improve the detection of fraudulent transactions.

 ## Acknowledgements:
 This repository was developed as part of coursework for the Higher Diploma in Science in Computing in Data Analytics with Atlantic Technological University.
 Special thanks to lecturer Andrew Beatty for guidance and support.